the-programmers-hangout/website/src/content/resources/language/javascript/cannot-read-property.md

 ## Fixing

-The way to fix the "Cannot read property `abc` of `null`/`undefined`" is of course, to make sure what is being retrieved properties from is not either `null` or `undefined`.
+The way to fix the "Cannot read property `abc` of `null`/`undefined`" error is of course, to make sure what is being retrieved properties from is not either `null` or `undefined`.
 Based on the reason behind the error, the programmer determines how the issue shall be fixed.